Selective Pre-training for Private Fine-tuning: Introduction

+\begin{enumerate} \item We propose selective pre-training as a novel approach for training small, domain-specific language models with DP.
+We design and implement the first simple and effective DP algorithm for selecting a subset of public data that better aligns with the domain of the private data. \item We empirically validate the proposed framework using the Enron email dataset \citep{enron} and the GLUE benchmark \citep{wang2018glue}.
+The results from the Enron email dataset (Section~\ref{sec:enron}) demonstrate the effectiveness of our framework in real-world scenarios, while the results from the GLUE benchmark (Section~\ref{sec:glue}) show its superiority compared to existing baselines. \item In addition to state-of-the-art DP small models, our experimental results indicate that fine-tuning with DP benefits more significantly from selective pre-training than non-private fine-tuning, as presented in Figures \ref{fig:gpt_non_private} and \ref{fig:glue_vary_model_sizes}.
+This underscores the distinctive value of selective pre-training within the DP community. \end{enumerate}

-\textbf{Real-world Impact:} Our framework was recently used in training an industry grade differentially private text prediction language model that now serves many applications in a big AI company.
+\textbf{Real-world Impact} Our framework was recently used in training an industry grade differentially private text prediction language model that now serves many NLP applications.
 As text prediction models (on email clients/servers, word processors, etc.) serve billions of queries per hour, the inference cost savings due to the decrease in model size are significant.
 Further, due to better inference time, online performance metrics, such as the number of predictions accepted by the users, also improve.
-While we do not think these facts as a scientific contribution of our work, it highlights the efficacy of our framework for real-world datasets and applications, besides the standard benchmarks considered in this paper.